needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-asset-metadata.md

 ### Add or update entries in an asset's metadata

+> [!NOTE] The keys for metadata must already exist in your organization's library.
+> To add and remove metadata keys, see the [Manage the field definitions in an organization](use-case-manage-fields.md).

 To add or update an entry in the metadata of an asset, follow these steps:

 1. Open the `AssetManagementBehaviour` script you created.